1300 888 104

 All other Corporate Hospitality ticket holders can access the event via the Corporate Entry (located next to the turnstiles) or alternatively they can enter via the turnstiles.

-Cloaking facilities will be located next to the external Box Office.
+Cloaking facilities will be located near the front entry of the tennis centre, in Ken Fletcher Park.
 Items prohibited at the Queensland Tennis Centre may be left in the cloakroom.
 Please take time to review the list of prohibited items.
 This list can be found in the Brisbane International Ticket Conditions of Sale and Entry.
 If in doubt, leave it at home.

 Pass-outs will be allowed.
 Please ensure that you retain your valid event ticket as you will be required to scan your event ticket on exit and again on re-entry.